The Transfer Performance of Economic Models: Introduction

-Our conceptual framework, described in Section \ref{sec:Setup}, is an extension of the usual ``out-of-sample" evaluation to ``out-of-domain" evaluation.
-In the standard out-of-sample test, a model's free parameters are estimated on a training sample, and the predictions of the estimated model are evaluated on a test sample, where the observations in the training and test samples are drawn from the same distribution.
-We depart from this framework by supposing that the distribution of the data varies across a set of ``domains,'' but that these domain-specific distributions are themselves drawn iid.
-While this assumption is restrictive, and rules out some interesting prediction problems, we view it as a useful first step that yields easy-to-apply procedures which we then generalize.
+We now describe the main parts of the paper in more detail.
+Section \ref{sec:Setup} describes our conceptual framework, which extends the familiar notion of out-of-sample evaluation to out-of-domain evaluation.
+In the standard out-of-sample test, a model's free parameters are estimated on a training sample, and the predictions of the estimated model are evaluated on a test sample, where the observations in the training and test samples are disjoint but drawn from the same distribution.
+We depart from this framework by supposing that the distribution of the data varies across a set of ``domains,'' e.g. different subject pools or choice frames.

-We consider several measures for a model's transferability across domains.
-First, we ask how well the model will predict in a sample from an as-yet unobserved target domain.
-We call this the model's \emph{transfer error}.
-Since the size of the raw transfer error can be difficult to interpret, we then define a model's \emph{normalized transfer error} to be the ratio of its transfer error to a proxy for the best achievable error on the sample from the target domain.
-Finally, we ask how much is lost by transferring a model across domains instead of re-estimating the model's parameters on the new domain of interest.
-We call this the model's \emph{transfer deterioration}.
-The first two measures can help select between models for making predictions in new domains; the third measure indicates the value of obtaining data from the target domain.